Efficient implementation of quantum signal processing via the adiabatic-impulse model: REVIEW OF quantum signal processing AND adiabatic-impulse model

-As an example, we now consider how Chebyshev polynomials $T_d(a)$ \cite{abramowitz1965handbook} naturally arise within the framework of QSP \cite{martyn2021grand} and enable polynomial transformations.
-For trivial phase sequences (i.e., all phases in $\boldsymbol{\Phi}$ are zero), the resulting polynomials $ M(a) $ align exactly with $ T_d(a) $:
+and how they naturally arise within the framework of QSP \cite{martyn2021grand}.
+Such polynomials play a central role in Hamiltonian simulation, since time-evolution operators of the form $\exp{(-iHt)}$ are often approximated through Chebyshev polynomial series.
+For trivial phase sequences (i.e., all phases in $\boldsymbol{\Phi}$ equal zero), the resulting polynomials $ M(a) $ align exactly with $ T_d(a) $: